yuvalbennaim/simpleton-state-manager/README.md

 Switch to the /examples folder

+### webcomponents_node
-### webcomponents_node - Example of a vanilla JS / WebComponents implementation running on Node.JS.
+Example of a vanilla JS / WebComponents implementation running on Node.JS.

+### React
-### A React example is under construction...
+A React example is under construction...